 The click will leave a color wheel and add any similar colors from your sample to the selection.
 I changed the color of the mask overlay to cyan so I could see it better on the orange pants.

 If your color is isolated enough from other colors in the photo, the Color Range tool will successfully select and mask the entirety of the selected color.
-However, it’s not always perfect and you may end up with some overlap or some missed parts which are easy to fix.
+However, it’s not always perfect, and you may end up with some overlap or some missed parts.

 Step 3: Use The Adjustment Brush To Refine The Selection